Body, Beauty, Bakin’ & Shakin’

 Weekly Artists Dates

-I find that making appointments with people is one of the most effective ways of getting things done that you don’t want to do.
-So, if you want to declutter, schedule a Skype session with a professional organizer.
-I have started attending Art Talks on Wednesdays at 7pm with Professor Val Franco (https://profvalfranco.wordpress.com) as a way of keeping my weekly Artist Dates with myself.
-Think on what’s important and energizing to you and make a list of professionals, friends, acquaintances and family who can assist and start calling them to set up “get things done” appointments.
-Be sure to pace yourself, getting enough rest is a part of taking care of ourselves and refrain from beating yourself up if you don’t always do what you had wanted to.
-Stay in integrity by acknowledging it and resolving to address it again at a later date.
-After all, tomorrow’s another day.
+I find that making appointments with people is one of the most effective ways of getting things done that I don’t do naturally.
+So, if I want to declutter, I schedule a Skype session with a professional organizer.
+I want more art in my life, so I started attending Art Talks with Professor Val Franco (https://profvalfranco.wordpress.com) as a way of keeping my weekly Artist Dates with myself.
+I want to become a better singer, so scheduled monthly vocal classes with a professional.
+I think on what’s important to me, what’s energizing for me and make a list of people who can assist and I start calling them to set up “get things done” dates.
+I pace myself, prioritize naps and getting enough sleep at night and I don’t beat myself up if I don’t always get done what I had wanted to in the time frame I had wanted.
+I do stay in integrity by acknowledging whatever I didn’t do and by keeping an ongoing list (actually I have quite a few lists) I can schedule whatever it is in to my calendar to address it again at a later date.
+After all, the sun rises again each morning and tomorrow’s another day.